 |•||Storage size – More GBs now means more cash in your pocket later.|

-Don’t forget that your own quote will differ based on the condition of your phone.
-For example, the same iPhone XR above won’t be worth anything at Best Buy if it doesn’t turn on, while a shiny new, never-activated iPhone XR is valued at $375 at GadgetGone.
+Obviously, prices vary depending on your model, condition and size.
+For example, the same iPhone XR above won’t be worth anything at Best Buy if it doesn’t turn on, while a shiny new, never-activated iPhone XR is valued at $369 at GadgetGone.

-Looking at the above offers, you’ll notice that where you decide to trade in your used iPhone XR can make a world of difference in your phone’s resale value.
-While leaving an ecoATM with $125 in your pocket sounds like a win, you might change your mind when you see the $273 you could get from GadgetGone by simply shipping your phone in and waiting a few days.
-And although a $200 account credit from your carrier is no small amount, what if you actually need that as cash?
+Based on the price range above, you’ll notice that where you decide to trade in your used iPhone XR can make a world of difference with resale value.
+While leaving an ecoATM with $130 in your pocket sounds like a win, you might change your mind when you see the $265 you could get from GadgetGone by simply shipping your phone in and waiting a few days.
+And although a $180 account credit from your carrier is no small amount, what if you actually need cash instead?

 With just a bit of legwork, you can be sure you’re making the most money possible on your old iPhone XR.